AishwaryaHastak/LoRA-implementation/README.md

 ![image](https://github.com/user-attachments/assets/514f5b40-c2bc-424c-8af3-b7c876c232dd)

-[LoRA](https://arxiv.org/abs/2106.09685) assumes that the matrix Δ(W) also has a low intrinsic dimension.
+[LoRA](https://arxiv.org/abs/2106.09685) assumes that the matrix Δ(W) has a low intrinsic dimension.
 Instead of updating the entire weight matrix, LoRA focuses on a low-rank approximation of weight changes, enabling efficient adaptation to new tasks while reducing computational and memory requirements.

 ## **Emotions Dataset from HuggingFace**